Nim provides default language features by default.

 How to create a Custom module and import in Nim code

-Sometimes, We want to create a custom code that needs to reuse across multiple modules
+Sometimes, We want to create a custom code that needs to be reused across multiple modules

 Let’s create a simple module ie calculator.nim